marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

 In real code these 2 phases will be reflected by 2 separate computation expression;
 1. Validation
 2. Async - because of the IO that will take place just after domain operation, or AsyncResult because I didn't enforce "always valid" entities in the opening game flow, so it will return an error.
-Even if I would, you can end up in situation where aggregate action may have to do some kind invariants enforcments which won't succeed and you won't be able to guarantee the domain action success with providing always valid types.
+Even if I would, you can end up in a situation where aggregate action may have to do some kind invariants enforcements which won't succeed and you won't be able to guarantee the domain action success with providing always valid types.

 Let's stick with the foosball example - the other one You can do Yourself by an analogy.
 We will use the shiny new feature of F# 5 - applicative Computation Expressions for validation.
 Ploeh wrote a validation computation expression for F# Advent 2020 [3] if you are curious how to write such a thing you should check his post.
 We will use the ready implementation provided by FsToolkit [4].
 I have been using this library in many projects because of the nice AsyncResult computation expression.